This year we've created our own Sparkle Story Treat for Halloween!

 If you're hesitating to give candy this year, consider giving a little Sparkle!
-An introduction to Sparkle Stories is a lovely goody to give your friends, particularly as we get into the colder, darker months of the year!
-(Please note that the free stories will be available starting October 27th.)
+An introduction to Sparkle Stories is a lovely goody to give your friends, particularly as we get into the colder, darker months of the year.

 Just click the links below to download!

 You can simply print them up on paper and hand them out, or you can print them on labels!
 Our Halloween treats are made to fit Avery 3 x 3.75 inch, print-to-the-edge, rectangular labels (#22823).
 Pick up a pack at your local copy store, print them out as stickers, and try out a few of these fun ideas.

 Here are ten suggestions for how to dress them up:

 Stick Sparkle "Halloween Trick-or-Treatables" on a pretty piece of patterned cardstock and mix them in with candy in your trick-or-treat bowl.